SK53/indicia-docs/developing/rest-web-services/authentication.rst

 the request.
 The hash (HMAC, or keyed-hash message authentication code) is provided with the request but not the secret.
 The server side can then hash the request's data with the secret (which it also knows) to generate the HMAC.
 If they match then the request is authentic.
+Although not as widely recognised as oAuth2, this approach does provide some protection when using http rather than https since the secrets are never passed between the client and server.
+It also has the advantage of being genuinely stateless and therefore RESTful.

 In more detail: